este/este/README.md

 ## Tips and Tricks and Lips and Tits

-- With global immutable app state, you don't need IoC container.
-[SOLID: the next step is Functional](http://blog.ploeh.dk/2014/03/10/solid-the-next-step-is-functional).
+- With global immutable app state, you don't need IoC container so badly - [SOLID: the next step is Functional](http://blog.ploeh.dk/2014/03/10/solid-the-next-step-is-functional).
+Still DI is pretty relevant for some cases and then use [Pure DI](http://blog.ploeh.dk/2014/06/10/pure-di/).
 - Use `const` only for CONSTANTS or immutable structures.
 - Use `() =>` lambda only for anonymous functions like callbacks or predicates.
 - Always use React propTypes for props passed to component, and if props are immutables or primitives, use PureRenderMixin.
 Simple rule for ultimate performance.